ParentSquare/policies/privacy-policy.md

 ### Changes to Our Privacy Policy

 ParentSquare reserves the right to change this privacy policy.
-Any changes to this privacy policy will be posted to this page as soon as reasonably possible and a notice will be put up on our website.
-Use of the ParentSquare website constitutes consent to any privacy policy then in effect.
+Any changes to this privacy policy will be posted to this page and a notice will be put up on our website and other places we deem appropriate such as our blog.
+In case of material changes to how we use your personal information, we will notify you prior to the change becoming effective, by email, by means of notice on our home page, and by email to your parents in case you are under 18, in order to obtain consent for the new uses of your personal information if required.

 Please make sure that you read the ParentSquare [Terms of Use](https://www.parentsquare.com/about/terms) to understand additional terms and conditions that apply to the use of our Web site.
 If you have any questions or comments concerning our privacy policy, please contact us at [support@parentsquare.com](mailto:support@parentsquare.com).

 ### Information Collection, Use and Protection